 ‘Non regulated or Exempt’

-Various (This is for lineslips which produce a mixture of the foregoing classifications.)
+Various (This is for Line slips which produce a mixture of the foregoing classifications.)

 The NRRA creates an exemption to the diligent search requirement found in state surplus lines law where the insured can be defined as an ‘exempt commercial purchaser’ (ECP).
 An important distinction exists between an industrial insured and exempt commercial purchaser in that an ECP placement is considered surplus lines business and must be treated as such.
 The classification ‘Non-Regulated or Exempt’ must not be used to identify Surplus Lines risks exempt from tax.
 Such risks must be classified as “US Surplus Lines”.